codeplaysoftware/cuda-to-sycl-nbody/README.md

 The `parameters` described in this section can all be adjusted via command line arguments, as follows:

-`./nbody_cuda numParticles simIterationsPerFrame damping dt distEps G numFrames`
+`./nbody_cuda numParticles simIterationsPerFrame damping dt distEps G numFrames gwSize calcMethod`

 Note that `numParticles` specifies the number of particles simulated, divided by blocksize (i.e. setting `numParticles` to 50 produces 50*256 particles). `simIterationsPerFrame` specifies how many steps of the simulation to take before rendering the next frame and `numFrames` specifies the total number of simulation steps before the program exits.
 For default values for all of these parameters, refer to `sim_param.cpp`.

+`gwSize`: This parameter allows changing the work group size from the default 64.

+`calcMethod`: This string parameter, with a default value of BRANCH, selects branch instruction code.
+If set to PREDICATED, it uses an arithmetic expression.
+Refer to the [performance](#sycl-vs-cuda-performance) section for details.

 ### Modifying Simulation Behaviour